 Probably the most common question is: Does Acupuncture hurt?

 Generally the answer is no. Many people fall asleep during Acupuncture – It’s relaxing.
 Quite often you won’t feel the needle go in – they are 0.2mm in diameter.
 Sometimes it might be a little uncomfortable.
 Sometimes there will be a short sharp jab – gone in a second.
-The sensation can vary due to your condition eg. tight muscles can feel more of a pressure during insertion.
+The sensation can vary due to your condition eg. tight muscles can feel more during insertion.